paultopia/murdersky/index.md

 have alleged “touchscreen gloves.”* First, touchscreen gloves don’t work.
 Worse, gloves compromise your grip a lot more than you’ll think.
 I’ve personally had two iPhones slip out of my hands onto concrete that way.
-The closest Apple Store is in Des Moines, a two-hour drive away.
-I speak from experience here: you do not want to drive two hours in winter to get a several-hundred-dollar screen replacement because you tried to look at your texts with gloves on.
+(Iowa city people: your closest Apple Store is in Des Moines, a two-hour drive away.
+I speak from experience here: you do not want to drive two hours in winter to get a several-hundred-dollar screen replacement because you tried to look at your texts with gloves on.)

+I do have a pair of north face gloves similar to [these](https://www.thenorthface.com/shop/mens-apex-etip-glove-nf0a4sgu-c1?variationId=DYZ) which are fine for weather in the 30's and sometimes work for very light touchscreen usage, like one tap, but I wouldn't push it any further.

 Typically I carry both medium-weight leather gloves lined with cashmere for ordinary days, and shearling-lined mittens for really cold days.
 A